Skip to Content

 Ask Keith from Atlanta.
 See, after the women were on stage shaking their moneymakers, Keith from Atlanta — who had just a bit earlier been enjoying himself in the back of the room — came out on stage in a coconut bra and grass skirt.
 And, with the help of one of the female cast members, he learned to do the hula in front of the entire audience, including his daughter and her cell phone camera.

-Then, it was time to go outdoors.
+Then, it was time to go outdoors for the grand finale.

 Polynesian Fire Luau is a family-friendly Myrtle Beach must see!
 Learn all about it at www.drugstoredivas.net.